chimaera66/DNA-autosomal-superkit-creator/README.md

-## How to use:
+## How to use create_superkit.py:

 1. Put your raw autosomal DNA files into the ./input/ folder and make sure they are unpacked (in .txt or .csv format)

-2. Open main.py with a text editor and change your prefered options under "Customizations" Currently, the only things you can change are the following:
+2. Open create_superkit.py with a text editor and change your prefered options under "Customizations" Currently, the only things you can change are the following:

     * Output format